thanhkaiba/Ansible-Checker/README.md

 # Ansible-Checker

-Some time it hard to check Jinja2 template is write correctty or not.
+Some time it hard to check Jinja2 template is wrote correctty or not.
 This project is simple to check that case.

 # How to use